globehint/globehint.github.io/_templates/prompt-fill-curatedcomparisons-template.md

 **Also produce** the matching `curatedlists.json` entry (same schema as the Top 10 list - `title`, `url`, `published`, `blurb`, `image`, `imageAlt`).

 **Rules**: keep `noindex, nofollow` as-is.
 Flag any specific factual claims you're not confident about at the end.
+Do not use em dashes, replace them with other correct alternatives.

 Comparison: **[PLACE A]** vs **[PLACE B]**